 Jose, a software engineer, found a position managing a multi-cultural team for a company in the Middle East.
 His interest in engineering and general mechanics merged with his desire to combine all of his life with his ministry.
 “My work and my faith—I always saw them as very much integrated,” he said.

-In the Middle East, it’s been easier for him to share his faith than it was in his home country in Latin America.
+In the Middle East, it’s been easier for him to share his faith than it was in his home country.
 “Here, people are very interested to know my faith, and they will directly ask me questions.
 By being open and honest in the way I live and work, it has allowed me to show my faith at work in motion,” he said.
 “It’s given me the chance to share openly from the Bible, to pray with my colleagues… and people have come to the Lord from different religions.”

 Introducing biblical principles to his team transformed the way his colleagues related to one another.
 He modelled how to use soft answers to diffuse anger and how to speak the truth in love.
 “It actually changed the whole way of working for the team, and it produced very good results for the company,” Jose shared.